rachelgrau/toDoApp/README.md

 - Use a backend database or Core Data for data persistence.
 - Would be nice to be able to reorder the cells without having to click on a reorder button.
 Reason I haven't had time to do this is because to reorder cells I have to put the tableview in editing mode, which changes the layout of the table view cells.
 - Would like to make table view cells tall enough to display long to-dos.
+- Would like to display the description of a to-do (if it has one) on the to-do list screen.
 - When editing the name or description of a to-do in ToDoItemViewController, I would like the textviews to grow in height as the user types more.
 - Unresolved iPhone X issues: weird space between back button and title, also weird space at bottom of save button
 - Should limit the length of to do items or descriptions.